 - Lightly mix the meat layer with a fork, spread the potatoes over it.

-I made this recipe four times and twice milk from the potato pan spilled out in Instant Pot.
+I made this recipe more than half a dozen times and twice milk from the potato pan spilled out in Instant Pot.
 This is totally fine.
 The only way you even know that it happened is because the water inside Instant Pot gets a bit mirky.
-The other two times milk didn’t spill out.
+The other times milk didn’t spill out.
 So, don’t worry if that happens.

 I use Pans-in-Pot brand of stackable inserts.
 They are very sturdy!
 There was no note in the package in regards to whether they are oven-safe, so I just risked it.
-After four times, there’s no warping or discolouration of any kind.
+After dozen of times, there’s no warping or discolouration of any kind.
 They are just as new.

 If you are worried that your particular brand of stackable inserts is not oven-safe then just transfer the meat and potatoes to another oven-safe casserole pan.